EllaBrands/stanDev/Function-Syntax-and-Semantics-Design.md

     ```
 If a function has not been declared, the definition will also constitute its declaration.

-* Like other Stan functions, arguments do not have syntactic type constraints;  if there are type constraints, they should be validated as part of the function.
+* Like other Stan functions, arguments and return types will not have syntactic type constraints;  if there are type constraints, they should be validated as part of the function.
-    * this will require something like exceptions to raise errors;  no types, just plain old exception, which will get wrapped in a Stan exception

-* There are three ways that make sense to define container arguments, but only one of them should be allowable.
-    1. Containers are declared with sizes as in Stan, e.g.,
+    * In order to validate, we will need to add a raise-exception statement, which in C++ will raise a Stan-language-specific exception and will be caught, reported, and cause a sample rejection just like other math exceptions
+    * The syntax can be something like
         ```
+        exception("N must be positive, but found N=",N);
+        ```
+following the print statement, which means it can take any number of arguments, the values of which will be concatenated together

+### Container Sizing in Argument and Return Types

+* Containers will be declared with their sizes, as in Stan's modeling language, e.g.,

+    ```
     vector[K] foo(int K, vector[K] v);
     ```
+* All constants used for sizing must be declared as arguments before the types in which they appear;  so it would not be legal to reverse the order of `K` and `v` above.

-Note that the return type is logically after the argument types in order to allow sizing to be specified.
-Otherwise, size variables must appear before the elements which they size, just as in the rest of Stan.
+* The return type logically follows the argument types in order for its size to be specified.

-    2. Sizes of array, vector, and matrix types are not included, but all of the brackets that would otherwise be used in other Stan blocks will be required, e.g.,
+* An alternative that will be harder to implement and not provide a such error checking would be to allow containers such as vectors and arrays to be declared without sizes, e.g.,
     ```
     vector[] bar(vector[] a[], matrix[,] b[,]);
     ```
-    3. The most minimal approach is like the previous approach, but without the brackets on the tpes themselves, e.g.,
+An even more minimial approach would also remove the brackets, e.g.,
     ```
     vector bar(vector a[], matrix b[,]);
     ```
-This is somehow the simplest, but the least like the rest of Stan and therefore a bit more complicated to document.
+This last approach is cleanest, but most unlike Stan and most difficult to implement.

 ### Variable Scope and Local Variables